Early Career Scientist

 Early career researchers are an integral part of the ECNP Congress and ECNP has installed a variety of measures to ensure that their participation is made as easy as possible.

-To find out if you qualify as an Early Career Scientist, please click here.
+To find out if you qualify as an Early Career Scientist (ECS), please click here.

-Meet other early career scientists at the designated area during the Welcome Reception on Saturday 12 September 2020.
-Members from the Early Career Advisory Panel will be present to welcome you.
+Meet other Early Career Scientists at the designated area during the Welcome Reception on Saturday 15 October 2022.
+Members from the Early Career Advisory Panel (ECAP) will be present to welcome you.
 Also, a QR code will be available that you can scan to help you stay in touch with other Early Career Scientists at the Congress.

-As part of the programme of the congress, eight early career scientists selected at the ECNP Workshop 2020 in Nice will give a presentation on their latest research.
-Don't miss the opportunity to meet these future leaders in the field
+As part of the programme of the Congress, six promising Early Career Scientists selected at the 2022 ECNP Workshop in Nice will give a presentation on their latest findings.
+Don't miss the opportunity to meet these future leaders in the field (S10).

 ECNP entertains numerous activities for early stage researchers, such as Schools and Workshops.
-Here we see some of the brightest and most talented early career scientists in applied neuroscience from all over Europe.
-For this new format, we have selected the most promising ones of this already prestigious group and challenged them to compete against their peers by giving the best presentation of the career.
-Be prepared for high-performance presentations, excellent science – and a jury that is as entertaining as it is relentless.
+Here we see some of the brightest and most talented Early Career Scientists in applied neuroscience from all over Europe.
+For this format, we have selected the most promising ones of this already prestigious group and challenged them to compete against their peers by giving the best video presentation of their career (OS03).
+Performances will be judged by a jury.
 Not only fame, but also an award is to be won in this talent showcase that demonstrates that Europe and ECNP have enormous scientific potential.

-This special Early Career Scientist evening will take place on Monday 14 September from 20.30-23.00 in the city centre of Vienna.
+This special Early Career Scientist evening will take place on Monday 17 October at 20.30-23.00 in the city centre of Vienna.
 We will start with a specially developed 'on-the-rocks pub quiz'.
 After this, there will be time to network with your fellow Early Career Scientists.
 The first two drinks will be offered by ECNP.
-A voucher can be picked up at the ECNP Plaza during our congress (for a maximum of 100 people on a first come, first served basis).
+Pick up a voucher at the ECNP Plaza (for a maximum of 100 people on a first come, first served basis).

 Meet your translational match (by invitation only)

-Another successful event created with input from the Early Career Advisory Panel (ECAP), takes place on Monday 14 September, in the afternoon.
-During this matchmaking session pre-clinically and clinically oriented early career scientists can get to know each other.
-Two selected 'matches' will receive funding from ECNP to organise a short translational internship.
+Another successful event created with input from the Early Career Advisory Panel (ECAP), takes place on Monday 17 October, in the afternoon.
+During this matchmaking session pre-clinically and clinically oriented Early Career Scientists can get to know each other.
+Three selected 'matches' will receive funding from ECNP to organise a short translational internship.